 Everyone has different priorities when it comes to what will make or break a perfect wedding.
 Some might insist on having a videographer, others might obsess over having the finest food.
 Talk to your fiancé and figure out what aspects are most important to each of you—these are where you prioritize your budget, the rest can be less extravagant.

 3) See How Your Budget Translates to Your Guest Count

 More guests can increase the wedding budget quickly, so consider what’s more important to you: having a super lavish wedding even if it means having to cut down your guest list, or having a huge party with all your family, friends, and neighbors.
 If you can afford everything you want and all the people you’d love to be there, awesome!
 However, most of us have to face a “this or that” decision—upgraded chairs, or mom's best friend from college?

 4) Round-Up the Numbers

 When figuring numbers, always round on the higher side to allow yourself some wiggle room.
 Few budgets are 100% accurate in the end, so it’s smart to assume you’ll go over a little.
 In fact, couples typically spend about $7,000 over what they originally anticipated.

 “A quick way to keep wedding costs manageable is to take a good look at your guest list.
 If you haven’t seen them in five (or more) years, they probably don’t need to come to your wedding”

 When Will You Need the Money?

 And if you’re wishing you could just take out a loan for your wedding, you’re definitely not alone.
-Plenty of loan companies will set up a personal loan with you ranging anywhere from $1,000 to $50,000+.
-And, yes, we hear from couples who pull out the plastic too.
-In fact, in a team poll, we found that it’s common to throw a few last-minute wedding expenses on a credit card.
+Plenty of loan companies will set up a personal loan for you ranging anywhere from $1,000 to $50,000+.
+And yes, some couples opt to pull out the plastic too.
+In fact, in a team poll, we found that it’s common to throw a few last-minute wedding expenses on a credit card rather than paying direct.